 Ships have sailed the seas for thousands of years.
-In this peculiar and closed world amidst a beautiful and sometimes cruel ocean, the life of the sailors was difficult which is why a number of practices, customs and traditions developed on board.
+In this peculiar and closed world amidst a beautiful and sometimes cruel ocean, the gruelling life of sailors led to a number of practices, customs and traditions on board.

-The most practical have become an integral part of maritime law over time, some of them have all but been forgotten and others have become superstitions to laugh at or even blindly follow.
-Let's dive into the mysterious world of ancient customs, legends and superstitions!
+Over time, the most practical ones have become an integral part of maritime law, while others have devolved into superstitions to be laughed at or even blindly followed.
+Let's delve into the mysterious world of ancient customs, legends and superstitions!

-When to set sail and what not to do on board?
+When to set sail and what to avoid doing on board?

-Don’t set off on a Monday but what about a Friday?
+Don’t set sail on a Friday.
+But what about a Monday?

 Whistling summons a storm

-Whistling is also prohibited on ships.
-Because those who whistle, question and indeed provoke the wind itself.
-As a result it will reap its revenge in the form of a tornado or storm.
-The only exception is the ship's whistle.
-But don’t fret, it is said that storms can also be successfully warded off by fixing a horseshoe to the mast.
+Whistling was also prohibited on ships — those who whistle are questioning, even provoking the wind itself.
+As a result, if you whistled on board, the wind would reap its revenge in the form of a tornado or storm.
+The only exception to this was the bosun's whistle.
+But don’t fret, it is said that storms can also be successfully warded off by securing a horseshoe to the mast.

-Superstitions and customs, which are a part of life on board, are about more than just the waves at sea.
-For example, you should always board the ship with your right foot first, never carry bananas on board as it summons death and cutting hair or nails when sailing angers Neptune bringing bad luck.
+There are more superstitions and customs surrounding life on a ship than waves on the sea.
+For example, you should always board the ship with your right foot first, never carry bananas on deck as it summons death and cutting hair or nails when sailing angers Neptune bringing bad fortune.

-Don’t clink glasses, making a toast has its rules
+Don’t clink glasses, toasting has its own rules

-When making a toast on board a ship, never clink glasses for it awakens and disturbs the souls of dead sailors.
-This brings bad luck to the voyage.
+When making a toast on board a ship, never clink glasses as it awakens and disturbs the souls of dead sailors, bringing bad luck to the voyage.

-When toasting you should always remain seated and never get up.
-This habit has its origins in distant times.
-This is largely due to the impracticality in the past of trying to get up in a small cabin packed with fixed furniture built around slanted walls with a swaying deck beneath your feet.
+When toasting you should always remain seated and never be standing.
+This custom has its origins in the structure of sailing ships of old — just try standing up in a small cabin packed with fixed furniture on slanted walls and a swaying deck beneath your feet.

-Of course, the first toast before the voyage belongs to the sea, and must be cast out to the god of the seas.
+Of course, the first toast before setting off on a voyage belongs to the sea and must be cast to the god of the seas.
 Whether it be Neptune, Poseidon or the Nordic Njörd.

-There is one more custom associated with toasting, which Captain Jan Hosek, the commander of a number of naval ships, describes nicely:
+There is one more custom associated with toasting, which was nicely described years ago by Captain Jan Hosek, the commander of a number of naval ships:

 Monday: "For the country!